irislib/iris-electron/README.md

+NOTE 13/03/2023: Moved to Tauri.
+Releases can be found in the [iris-messenger](https://github.com/irislib/iris-messenger) repository.

 NOTE 25/10/2022: It's been a while since the last release — if you just want to try Iris, installing the PWA from https://iris.to is more advisable.

 # iris-electron